HariSekhon/DevOps-Bash-tools/README.md

   - `terraform_cloud_varset_delete_vars.sh` - deletes one or more Terraform variables in a given variable set
 - `terraform_*.sh` - [Terraform](https://www.terraform.io/) scripts:
   - `terraform_gcs_backend_version.sh` - determines the Terraform state version from the tfstate file in a GCS bucket found in a local given `backend.tf`
+  - `terraform_gitlab_download_backend_variable.sh` - downloads backend.tf from a GitLab CI/CD variable to be able to quickly iterate plans locally
   - `terraform_import.sh` - finds given resource type in `./*.tf` code or Terraform plan output that are not in Terraform state and imports them
   - `terraform_import_aws_iam_users.sh` - parses Terraform plan output to import new `aws_iam_user` additions into Terraform state
   - `terraform_import_aws_iam_groups.sh` - parses Terraform plan output to import new `aws_iam_group` additions into Terraform state